liyucheng09/autobib/README.md

-# Google Scholar BibTeX
+# Bib Search

 ## Features

-Google Scholar BibTeX is a bibliography management tool for scientists.
+Bib Search is a bibliography management tool for scientists.
-Search for keywords, and have the BibTEX be automatically populated.
+Search for keywords, and have the BibTeX entries be automatically populated.

 ## Requirements